Treaty of Rome: Background

-Move towards a single market
+Move towards a common market

 The Spaak Report drawn up by the Spaak Committee provided the basis for further progress and was accepted at the Venice Conference (29 and 30 May 1956) where the decision was taken to organise an Intergovernmental Conference.
 The report formed the cornerstone of the Intergovernmental Conference on the Common Market and Euratom at Val Duchesse in 1956.

 The outcome of the conference was that the new Communities would share the Common Assembly (now the Parliamentary Assembly) with the ECSC, as they would the European Court of Justice.
-However, they would not share the ECSC's Council of High Authority.
+However, they would not share the ECSC's Council or High Authority.
 The two new High Authorities would be called Commissions, from a reduction in their powers.
 France was reluctant to agree to more supranational powers; hence, the new Commissions would have only basic powers, and important decisions would have to be approved by the Council (of national Ministers), which now adopted majority voting.
 Euratom fostered co-operation in the nuclear field, at the time a very popular area, and the European Economic Community was to create a full customs union between members.

+In 1965, France's president Charles de Gaulle decided to recall French representatives from dealing with the Council of Ministers, greatly crippling the EEC's operations.
+This was known as the "Empty Chair Crisis."
+To resolve this, the members agreed to the Luxembourg Compromise, in which veto power was given to members of the EC on decisions.
+The countries of the European Community held a meeting in The Hague in 1969.
+At this summit, they collectively ordered an increase to the European Parliament's budget while also committing towards a shift away from national economic policy to greater international policy.
+Following this agreement, two new European Structural Investment Funds were created, which were the European Regional Development Fund and the European Social Fund.
+These focused on the reallocation of investment funds towards the development of the economies of the member states.